 Our paper is related to three strands of literature.
 First, since Shimer (2005) showed that the DMP model with standard parameter values implies small movements in unemployment and vacancies, a strand of literature has further developed the model to generate large responses of unemployment to aggregate shocks.
 In these papers, the aggregate shock driving the labor market is labor productivity.
-Hagedorn and Manovskii (2008) argue that a calibration of the model with low bargaining power of workers and a flow value of unemployment close to labor productivity can reconcile unemployment volatility in the DMP model with the data.
-Other papers suggest alternatives to the Nash bargaining assumption in the canonical DMP model to render wages less responsive to productivity shocks so that they do not rapidly adjust downward following a negative shock, leading to little destruction of job creation incentives (Hall (2005), Hall and Milgrom (2008), Gertler and Trigari (2009)).
+Hagedorn and Manovskii (2008) argue that a calibration of the model combining low bargaining power of workers with a high opportunity cost of employment can reconcile unemployment volatility in the DMP model with the data.
+Other papers suggest alternatives to the Nash bargaining assumption for wages (Hall (2005), Hall and Milgrom (2008), Gertler and Trigari (2009)).
+Compared with Nash bargaining, these alternatives render wages less responsive to productivity shocks.
+Thus a productivity shock can have a larger effect on job-creation incentives.
 Our paper departs from these in that we do not rely on time-varying labor market productivity as a driver of labor market tightness, which leads to a counterfactually high correlation between these variables.
 Furthermore, we also derive implications for the stock market, and explain the equity premium and volatility puzzles.